Course Assessment Data

 Upper Midwest Collegiate Construction League: Construct*ium

-The University of Minnesota Construction Management program led the initiative to form a collaborative organization, not unlike collegiate sports leagues, consisting of the nine collegiate institutions in the upper midwest with programs in Construction Management: University of Wisconsin-Stout; Minnesota State University, Mankato; Minnesota State University Moorhead, North Dakota State University; South Dakota State University; Iowa State University; University of Northern Iowa; Dunwoody Institute of Technology; and the University of Minnesota.
-Further, St. Cloud State University and the South Dakota School of Mines have also joined the League and started to participate in events.
+The University of Minnesota Construction Management program led the initiative to form a collaborative organization, not unlike collegiate sports leagues, consisting of the nine collegiate institutions in the upper Midwest with programs in Construction Management: University of Wisconsin-Stout; Minnesota State University, Mankato; Minnesota State University Moorhead, North Dakota State University; South Dakota State University; Iowa State University; University of Northern Iowa; Dunwoody Institute of Technology; and the University of Minnesota.
+Further, St. Cloud State University and the South Dakota School of Mines, Bemidji State and the University of Wisconsin-Platteville have also joined the League and started to participate in events.
 In 2015, the Minnesota Construction Association (MCA) moved forward by officially organizing the group, registering the trade name and domain, and launching a website.
-The MCA’s Academic Outreach Committee is now officially known as Construct*ium.
+The MCA’s Academic Outreach Committee is now unofficially known as Construct*ium.

 quiz bowl pennants hanging